jchavarri/javierchavarri.com/src/pages/data-first-and-data-last-a-comparison.md

 ## Data-last: a traditional convention in functional languages

 One of the common conventions in functional languages is to always pass the main parameter —the data that will be processed by the function— as the last parameter.
 This is known as "data-last", or in the OCaml ecosystem, because it's idiomatic to use `t` as the main type of a module, "t-last".
-In the rest of the post we will refer to this as data-last and data-first, but it is the same thing.
+In the rest of the post we will refer to these two approaches as **data-last** and **data-first**.

 If we are using the OCaml standard library for example, and we want to map over the values of a list, we will do something like this (in Reason syntax):